 Whether Mark ends his gospel with emptiness, or mystery, or being scared to death, the truly amazing thing is that the church exploded across Asia Minor to eventually bring its spiritual influence to bear on the world.
 And why?
 Because of our profound faith that Jesus Christ is indeed risen!
 Hallelujah!
 It is this faith that a woman and her three children will be able to celebrate the life of a husband and a father tomorrow while a church and community and friends and colleagues join them.
 He was a minister of our denomination and dropped dead at the age of 55 this past Monday.
 When I visited the church this afternoon, the Easter faith of the family was strong in the midst of the loss of one who was truly loved.
 The faith that will be shared tomorrow is what comes out of the emptiness, the mystery and being scared.
 A blesed Easter to you all.
 Rev. Tim, Ontario, Canada

-Hi, I could not bring myself to plan the Easter Sermon until after I preached at the Maundy Thursday service our church planned.
+I could not bring myself to plan the Easter Sermon until after I preached at the Maundy Thursday service our church planned.
 Now my attention is on the resurrection story of Mark 16:1-8.
-I am drawn to the concepts of “the stone” and to the social interaction of the women.
+I am drawn to the concepts of the stone and to the social interaction of the women.
 The heavy, cold, hard doorway of death rolled away on one side of my mind, and on the other side I have the clutch of women planning an anointment, wondering who would move the stone, walking together, astonished together, and running away together.

 The outline I am planning for the sermon is: